sayandedotcom/recruitment.ai/README.md

      ```

 3. **Get credendials.json file**
    To use Gmail Toolkit, you will need to set up your credentials explained in the Gmail API docs.
 Once you've downloaded the credentials.json file, you can start using the Gmail API.
-Upload the credentials.json file to the root directory of the project.
+Upload the credentials.json file to the root directory of the `analysis_service` folder.

    ```shell
    https://developers.google.com/workspace/gmail/api/quickstart/python#authorize_credentials_for_a_desktop_application